drnic/guard-localtunnel/README.md

 # Guard::LocalTunnel

+IN DEVELOPMENT - This project has been started; inspired by @jc00ke's guard-puma, though no finished yet.

 Guard launches Local Tunnel on the port of the application's process (where also managed by Guard)

 ## Installation